-During this time of year, there is a bit of hysteria in the Medicare world.
-This is because the Annual Enrollment Period just ended – and most Medicare beneficiaries believe that this was the only time when they can make any change to their coverage.
+Starting in October, there is a bit of hysteria in the Medicare world.
+This is because the Annual Enrollment Period is nearing – and most Medicare beneficiaries believe that this is the only time when they can make any change to their coverage.

 However, contrary to what many think, Annual Enrollment Period is actually not the only time to make changes to your Medicare coverage.
 In certain instances, you’ll also have a period between January 1st and February 14th of each year to make changes.
 In other instances, you have the ability to make changes to your coverage any time you wish.

 The available periods in which you can make changes to your Medicare coverage depend on which type of Medicare you have – Original Medicare with a Medicare supplement, or a Medicare Advantage plan.

 Let’s dive into the different types of Medicare coverage and the periods that you can make changes to your coverage.